pingcap/docs/ticdc/ticdc-canal-json.md

 ### WATERMARK Event

 TiCDC sends a WATERMARK Event only when you set `enable-tidb-extension` to `true`.
 The value of the `type` field is `TIDB_WATERMARK`.
-The Event contains the `_tidb` field that contains only `watermarkTs`.
+The Event contains the `_tidb` field, and the field contains only one parameter `watermarkTs`.
 The value of `watermarkTs` is the TSO recorded when the Event is sent.

 When you receive an Event of this type, all Events with `commitTs` less than `watermarkTs` have been sent.
 Because TiCDC provides the "At Least Once" semantics, data might be sent repeatedly.
 If a subsequent Event with `commitTs` less than `watermarkTs` is received, you can safely ignore this Event.